 On the other hand, a cast iron tub can easily cost you more than twice its fiberglass counterpart.
 So, if you’re on a tight budget, or renovating a bathroom that gets little use, it might not be worth the added investment.

 Less expensive, often readily available, and offered in a variety of styles and sizes, fiberglass bathtubs are a sound choice, as well.
 They are made by painting a mold with a polyester resin, and therefore can be molded into any shape desired.
 This makes fiberglass a great choice for openings that do not fit standard sized bathtubs, as well as extra-large or oddly shaped custom designs.

 Because they are light in weight, fiberglass tubs are also easier to install than heavier materials, most notably cast iron.

 Fiberglass bathtubs are easy to maintain; simply wipe down dirt and soap scum with a mild cleanser and a rag.
 Hard, abrasive cleansers can scratch the surface of the coating, so only use gentle cleaning products like dish soap and water.
 Their porous nature also requires frequent cleaning, otherwise the surface will absorb moisture which can create a mildew problem.

 While they can be significantly less expensive than cast iron bathtubs, fiberglass tubs have a much shorter lifespan – about 15 years.

 Here at Plumbtastic, we can advise you every step of the way to help ensure you get exactly the bathroom you want, well within your budget.
 And, of course, you can count on us for all the installation services you need.
-Contact us today for a free initial consultation and proposal.
+Contact us today for an initial consultation and proposal.